The null-geodesic flow near horizons

 A stationary spacetime $\mathcal{M}$ with boundary is said to be { \bf bounded by nondegenerate Killing horizons} if $\partial\mathcal{M}$ is a disjoint union of compatible Killing horizons $\mathcal{H}_1,\ldots,\mathcal{H}_N$ generated by Killing vector fields $K_1,\ldots, K_N$, such that $K_j$ is timelike in a punctured neighborhood $\mathcal{H}_j$, and each surface gravity $\varkappa_j$ is positive. \end{defi}

-If a compatible Killing horizon has nonzero surface gravity, then $\mathcal{H}$ is an embedded $T$-invariant hypersurface.
-When $\mathcal{H} \subset \partial M$, then from \eqref{eq:stationarygravity} either $g(K,K) > 0$ or $g(K,K) < 0$ in a punctured neighborhood of $\mathcal{H}$; we enforce the former alternative.
+When $\mathcal{H} \subset \partial M$, either $g(K,K) > 0$ or $g(K,K) < 0$ in a punctured neighborhood of $\mathcal{H}$; we enforce the former alternative.
 With a view towards quasinormal modes, only Killing horizons with positive surface gravity are considered in Definition \ref{defi:bounded} (Theorem \ref{theo:bdynamics} applies more generally, regardless of sign).

 The fundamental example of a spacetime bounded by Killing horizons is the Kerr--de Sitter solution, corresponding to a rotating black hole with positive cosmological constant.
 Theorem \ref{theo:bdynamics} was established directly for these spacetimes in \cite[Section 6]{vasy:2013} and \cite[Section 3]{hintz2013semilinear}.
-The Kerr and Kerr--AdS spacetimes also contain Killing horizons, but also contain other types of infinities (an asymptotically flat end for Kerr spacetimes and an asymptotically AdS end for Kerr--AdS spacetimes).
+The Kerr and Kerr--AdS spacetimes also contain Killing horizons, but also contain other types of infinities (an asymptotically flat end for Kerr spacetimes and conformally timelike boundary for Kerr--AdS spacetimes).

 Let $\mathcal{C}_\pm \subset T\mathcal{M} \setminus 0$ denote the future/past-directed light cones, oriented according to the convention that $dt$ is future-directed.
-We will focus our attention to those null-geodesics $\gamma$ which have zero energy with respect to $T$,
+We will focus our attention on those null-geodesics $\gamma$ (with nonzero tangent vectors) which have zero energy with respect to $T$,